ythuangyt/friendship-mobility/index.md

 ### How close are you to your friends?

-How similar are you and your friends checkins' pattern?
+How similar are you and your friends' checkins' pattern?
 How often do you go to the same type of locations as your friends?
 Do you all enjoy Italian food and outdoor acticities?

 We investigate two kinds of checkins' similarity between users in four categories of relationships and show the empirical distribution of the similarity in each categories.